erichVK5/image2footprint/README.md

 ![copper pixels](images/openscad-render.png)

-gEDA PCB users may struggle to utilise more than one export in layout, and may struggle to use soldermask aperture artwork to expose the fibreglass substrate without resorting to hand editing of files.
+gEDA PCB users may struggle to utilise more than one export in layout, and may struggle to use soldermask aperture artwork to expose the fibreglass substrate without resorting to hand editing of files, since the soldermask layer is not directly editable in gEDA PCB, and unlike pcb-rnd, a layout cannot be imported for embedding within an existing layout in gEDA PCB.

 The utility exports three versions of the footprint: